MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-standalone-static-tabs-using-spo-sites.md

 > [!IMPORTANT]
 > If you aren't using Teams App Studio, you will have to .zip the manifest.JSON file you just created, navigate to the App Store in Teams, and click  **upload custom app** link (at the bottom right of the App Store).
 This will make the app available to you.

-15. Now the app is available as a static tab for you to load and view in Teams.
+15. Now the app is available as a personal tab for you to load and view in Teams.

-## Test and view your new static tab
+## Test and view your new personal tab

 To view the new tab on the Teams desktop, navigate to the ellipses (**…**) in the left-hand side of your app bar.
 Find your new app, load it, and test your standalone application in Teams.